tadeck/color.js/README.md

 ## Color Comparisons

-Finally, colors can be compared for equality.
+Colors can be compared for equality.
 Two colors are equal if their red, green and blue values are equal.

 ``` javascript